Results of the 3rd edition of Call Projects for the Prevention and Combating of Forest Fires

 – Models for the organization and management of forest areas – 1 project;

-– Meteorology, forecasting and risk management – 3 projects;
+– Meteorology, forecasting, and risk management – 3 projects;

 – Post-fire restoration and forest management – 1 project;

-Therefore Call the 3rd edition of the financing of projects aimed at preventing and fighting forest fires promoted by the FCT and with a total budget allocation of 15 million euros has been concluded.
-This program is part of the set of structural, organizational and operational measures to improve the prevention and combat of rural fires, established in the Council of Ministers Resolution no.
+This Call the third edition of project funding aimed at preventing and combating forest fires promoted by FCT, with a total budget allocation of €15 million.
+This program is part of a set of structural, organizational, and operational measures to improve the prevention and fighting of rural fires, established in Council of Ministers Resolution No. 159/2017, of October 30, following the analysis by the Independent Technical Commission (CTI), composed of national and foreign experts, which analyzed the fires that occurred in 2017, in which there was a dramatic loss of human life and extensive destruction of material and environmental assets.

-In the first two editions of Call , carried out in 2017 and 2018 , 37 research projects were approved, in various scientific areas, for a global amount of 10 million euros.
-These first projects were presented at the meeting “Rural Fires: Better management based on scientific evidence”, held in November last year, in a joint organization between the FCT, ForestWISE – Collaborative Laboratory for Integrated Forest and Fire Management and the Agency for Integrated Management of Rural Fires (AGIF).
-The titles, responsible researcher, participating entities and project summaries are gathered in a brochure produced by FCT.
+In the first two editions of Call, held in 2017 and 2018, 37 research projects were approved in various scientific areas, for a total amount of €10 million.
+These first projects were presented at the meeting "Rural Fires: Better management based on scientific evidence," held in November last year, jointly organized by FCT, ForestWISE – Collaborative Laboratory for Integrated Forest and Fire Management, and the Agency for Integrated Management of Rural Fires (AGIF).
+The titles, principal investigators, participating entities, and project summaries are compiled in a brochure produced by FCT.

 More information on the Call page